hpccsystems-solutions-lab/ECL-Training/README.md

 ## Pre-course to do:

 - Make sure you have access to [CloudIDE](https://ide.hpccsystems.com/), if new user please create a login.
-- Take a quick look at [ECL Watchpage](http://play.hpccsystems.com:8010/#/stub/Main-DL/Activity)
+- Take a quick look at [ECL Watchpage](http://play.hpccsystems.com:8010)

+## Resources

-- [Learn ECL](https://hpccsystems-solutions-lab.github.io/) is our resource to ECL and HPCC Systems.
+- [Learn ECL Website ](https://hpccsystems-solutions-lab.github.io/) is our resource to ECL and HPCC Systems.
 It includes sample codes which user can practice with.
+- [LearnECL Workshop](https://ide.hpccsystems.com/workspaces/share/291d17d9-e5cb-4fac-83c2-ac5997c28a31) includes all codes mentioned in Learn ECL webpage.

 ## Course BreakDown